atuldahiya3/frontdesk-AI-Receptionist/README.md

 # Salon X Frontdesk Test
-->A text-based AI receptionist system for a fictional hair salon, Salon X, built with Python, Flask, and LiveKit Agents.
+->A text-based AI receptionist system for a hair salon, Salon X, built with Python, Flask, and LiveKit Agents.
 The project ->includes an AI agent that answers customer questions and escalates unknown queries to a supervisor, and a web-based supervisor dashboard -> to manage and resolve requests.
 -> Features

 # AI Receptionist (agent.py):